StackVista/stackstate-docs/setup/agent/linux.md

 ## Overview

 {% hint style="info" %}
-**StackState Agent V2**
+**Rancher Observability Agent V2**
 {% endhint %}

-StackState Agent V2 can be installed on Linux systems running CentOS, Debian, Fedora, RedHat or Ubuntu.
+Rancher Observability Agent V2 can be installed on Linux systems running CentOS, Debian, Fedora, RedHat or Ubuntu.
 The Agent collects data from the host where it's running and can be configured to integrate with external systems.
-Retrieved data is pushed to StackState, to work with this data the [StackState Agent V2 StackPack](../../stackpacks/integrations/agent.md) must be installed in your StackState instance.
+Retrieved data is pushed to Rancher Observability, to work with this data the [Rancher Observability Agent V2 StackPack](../../stackpacks/integrations/agent.md) must be installed in your Rancher Observability instance.
 For details of the data retrieved and available integrations, see the [StackPack integration documentation](../../stackpacks/integrations/).

 ## Monitoring

-StackState Agent V2 will synchronize the following data with StackState from the Linux host it's running on:
+Rancher Observability Agent V2 will synchronize the following data with Rancher Observability from the Linux host it's running on:

 * Hosts, processes and containers.
 * Telemetry for hosts, processes and containers.